lukejacksonn/csz/README.md

 # csz
-> Lightweight generator of scoped styles at runtime
+> Super lightweight CSS module like behavior at runtime

 A rudimentary, framework agnostic css-in-js solution that takes styles from a tagged template literal and hashes them to create a unique key which is used as a class name when appending the ruleset to a global stylesheet in the document head at runtime - no build step necessary.
 It also provides means of importing styles dynamically (an experimental feature) so that you can write your rules in `.css` files as per usual.